 - You can either use regular nail polish remover or acetone.
-You can remove the old nail polish on one nail by putting some liquid remover on a cotton ball like you would on your own nails.
+Apply some liquid remover to a cotton ball and start removing the old nail polish on one nail.

-- Rotate the ball so that fresh cotton is facing the polish every time you apply it to the nail; press, wait three seconds, and wipe.
+- Whenever you apply polish to a nail, rotate the ball so that fresh cotton is facing the polish; press, wait three seconds, and wipe.

-When you remove dark colors, change the cotton ball when it becomes soaked.
-In any other case, the nail polish will contact the skin around the nails, and it will require more time to clean.
+Replace the cotton ball when it becomes saturated with color if the color you are removing is dark.
+If not, the nail polish will contact the skin around the nails, and cleaning it will take longer.

-- If needed, shape the nail with a nail file.
+- If necessary, shape the nail using a nail file.

-As you would with natural nails, you can apply the color nail polish of your choice.
+As with natural nails, you can now apply nail polish of your choice.

 How to apply regular nail polish on acrylic nails:

-A regular base coat on acrylic nails prevents the color polish from staining them.
-If you have one, you can use it.
-If you don’t, this is one of the best base coats that can protect natural and acrylic nails from staining by dark nail polish colors.
+Regular base coats prevent color polish from staining acrylic nails.
+If you have a base coat, you can use it.
+It is one of the best base coats for protecting natural and acrylic nails from stains caused by dark nail polish colors.

-- One layer of regular top coat should be applied and allowed to dry for at least 10 minutes.
+- To finish, apply one layer of regular top coat and let it dry for at least 10 minutes.

-If you use a small heater fan at a low temperature and a low speed setting to dry your nails, your nail polish will dry much faster.
-Keep your nails far enough away from the heat so the nail polish does not bubble.
+The nail polish will dry much faster if you use a small heater fan set at low temperature and low speed.
+Keep your nails far enough away from the heat so that the polish won’t bubble.

-A hairdryer lying on top of a folded towel will also work.
+You can also use a hairdryer on top of a folded towel.

-Be careful with electrical appliances.
-Remove all water before using any fans.
+Note: Take care when using electrical appliances.
+Be sure to put away all water before using any fans.

-Here’s how you can prolong the life of your regular nail polish on acrylic nails by preventing it from wearing out or dulling out.
+What you can do if you want your regular nail polish to last longer on acrylic nails by preventing it from wearing or dulling out is described below.

 What can I put on the regular polish to make it last longer on acrylics?

-After you apply regular nail polish to your acrylic nails, you can topcoat them with regular nail polish one day later.
+On the day after you apply regular nail polish to your acrylic nails, you can apply regular nail polish topcoat.
 First, wash your hands and nails with water and soap to remove all oily residue.

 The next day, you repeat the process.

 Apply another layer of topcoat a week later.
-For another week or until you get bored with the color, your acrylic nails will look good.
+The acrylic nails will look fresh for another week or until you get bored of the color.